TMS-Namespace/Outlook-Mail-Segmenter/README.md

 Outlook.Connect();

 // define from where emails should be fetched.
-// choose an account or an attached to Outlook .pst
+// choose an account or a .pst file that loaded into the
-// file (all called EmailSources), and a folder var folder = Outlook.EmailStores[0]?.Folders[0]?
+// Outlook (all called EmailStores), and then a folder var folder = Outlook.Stores[0]?.Folders[0];
-// fetch and process first 100 emails folder.Emails.Fetch(0,99);
+// fetch and process first 100 emails folder.Emails.Fetch(0, 99);

 // lets get some email data
 // get 10th email
-var email = emails[10]
+var email = folder.Emails[10];
 // get sender's email address;
 var toEmailAddress = email.Header.To;
 // get email's cleaned HTML
 // any segmented part of the email, including its body, is
-// represented but EmailChunk object, that has HTML as well
+// represented buy EmailChunk object, that has HTML as well
 // as Text properties
 var text = email.Body.HTML;

 // get 3'rd replay
 var thirdReplay = email.Replays[3];
 // get replay signature text, if any found, by checking its
-// body, which is EmailChunk object var replaySignatureText = thirdReplay.Signature?.Body?.Text;
+// body, which is EmailChunk object var replaySignatureText = thirdReplay.Signature?.Text;
-// the body can be null, if current signature is been
+// the text property can be null, if current signature is been
 // found in another email, and :
 // Outlook.CheckForIdenticalChunks = True, then we reference
-// base email chunk for information as follows var replaySignatureText = thirdReplay.Signature?.Body?.BaseChunk.Body.Text;
+// base email chunk for information as follows var replaySignatureText2 = thirdReplay.Signature?.BaseChunk?.Text;
-// parse and get all emails in the signature var replaySignatureEmails = thirdReplay.Signature?.Body.EmailAddresses;
+// parse and get all emails in the signature var replaySignatureEmails = thirdReplay.Signature?.EmailAddresses;
 ```

 There is also a bunch of options that can be tuned as per your needs, and affects the parsing performance: